creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-06-19-Unfolded_PCA.md

 <p style="text-align: center;font-style:italic;">Spectral scheme of blood and tissue signal.</p>

 - Traditionally, clutter was removed with *high-pass filters*, making use of the temporal information of the signal.
-- In order to make use of spatial information as well, a filter based on the *SVD signal decomposition* was introduced, making use of the high spatial coherence of tissue signal and the low spatial coherence of blood signal.
+- In order to make use of spatial information as well, a filter based on the *Singular Value Decomposition* (SVD) of the signal was introduced, making use of the high spatial coherence of tissue signal and the low spatial coherence of blood signal.
 However, this method requires to set a parameter manually.

 <br/>